brilliantlabsAR/monocle-micropython/README.md

 To drive the Monocle, a Bluetooth Low Energy Nordic UART Service (BLE-NUS) is broadcasted.

-The `serial_console.py` script permits to connect to it from the local computer.
+In addition to the [official web REPL](https://repl.brilliant.xyz/), the `serial_console.py` script permits to connect to it from the local computer.
-A working [bleak](https://bleak.readthedocs.io/en/latest/) is required for it.
+[Bleak](https://bleak.readthedocs.io/en/latest/) is required for it.

 Building
 --------